pynovel-creator/pynovel-4/README.md

 with 'MoviePy' title and filled with black color and closed after opened in pyinstaller command.)

+After replaced the file, I also made a new feature.

 # bug report
 This has been appeared a lot I will skip it.